eiffel-community/eiffel-easy2use/wiki/markdown/Bundle_Cx.md

 ## Start Cx Bundle
 Argo can only be deployed once per cluster, bur Argo-events can be deployed in multiple namespaces in the same cluster.

+Note: the Gerrit server startup can take a few minutes (seeding etc), so be patient!

 ### Alt1) Deploy CX bundle with all components including Argo